top of page

 Disability Alliance BC

-Advocacy, programs, education, news and links to other BC and Canadian resources.
-This organization supports people with all disabilities to live with dignity, independence and as equal and full participants in the community.
+Advocacy, programs, education, news, and links to other BC and Canadian resources.
+This organization supports people with all disabilities to live with dignity and independence and as equal and full participants in the community.

 Family Services North Shore